 Pulsed magnetic therapy may possibly help with MS fatigue symptoms, but not depression, according to the AAN guidelines.

 Herbs and Supplements

 Generally, manufacturers of herbal remedies and dietary supplements do not need FDA approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been a number of reported cases of serious and even lethal side effects from herbal products.
-Check with your health care provider before using any herbal remedies or dietary supplements.
+Check with your provider before using any herbal remedies or dietary supplements.

 The following are some popular herbal and supplement remedies for multiple sclerosis: